SrijithSreekumar/SrijithSreekumar/README.md

 - 👋 Hi, I’m @SrijithSreekumar
 - 👀 I’m interested in devloping Deep learning algorithm to solve numerical complexity in the field of Fluid Dynamics
-- 🌱 I’m currently working as Research Assistant at Otto Von Guericke University, Germany(Part-time)
+- 🌱 I’m currently working as werkstudent by Hitach Automotive systen, Germany(Part-time)
 - 💞️ I’m looking to collaborate on project involving optimization of the simulation aided with developing numerical model in the field of combustion flame or turbulent flow using Deep learnig algorithm (PINN)
 - 📫 How to reach me :srijithchintoo@gmail.com